-As a kid in elementary school, I loved to reenact pro wrestling moves with my friends on the playground.
+As a kid in elementary school, I loved to reenact pro wrestling moves with my friends on the playground (and even managed to save enough of my allowance to buy the best Adidas wrestling shoes out there).
 An elbow smash here, a flying drop-kick there.
 All we were missing was a turnbuckle.

 But I never seriously thought about becoming a pro wrestler.
 In fact, when I arrived in high school, I never thought about joining the wrestling team.
 The thought of wrapping my arms under someone’s sweaty arm pits was not too appealing.
 Plus, the guys I knew jogged between classes wearing garbage bags designed to sweat off the last pound or two.
 Not for me.